FernandoChen/GettingAndCleaningData/README.md

 Once I figured out how I wanted to reshape the data, I applied functions in the "tidyr" package and reached a final dataset consisting of 7 variables and
 11880 observations.

+Comments have been added to the run_analysis.R script to document the steps if the above explanation is not clear enough.

 The seven variables are activity, subject, component, measurement, aggregate, axis, and mean(reading).
 Since there are 30 subject, 6 activities, and I am watching 66 variables, I find the result 11880 observations consistent with 30*6*66 = 11880